Hiking Devil’s Bridge Trail in Sedona, Arizona

 • If you start on the Chuckwagon Trail, you will cross over to the Vultee Arch Trail on the right about 900 feet from the start of the trail.

 • Follow the Vultee Arch Trail (Which is a road) until it crosses the Devil’s Bridge trail.
-(Look for the sign) IF YOU HAVE A 4X4 VEHICLE OR ATV, DUE TO SANDY AND VERY ROCKY ROAD CONDITIONS, YOU CAN DRIVE TO THE START OF DEVIL’S BRIDGE TRAIL AND CONTINUE YOUR HIKE FROM THAT POINT.
+(Look for the sign) IF YOU HAVE A 4X4 VEHICLE OR ATV, NEEDED DUE TO SANDY AND VERY ROCKY ROAD CONDITIONS, YOU CAN DRIVE TO THE START OF DEVIL’S BRIDGE TRAIL AND CONTINUE YOUR HIKE FROM THAT POINT.
 THERE IS A VERY SMALL PARKING AREA AT THE START OF THIS TRAIL.
 From here it is a 2-mile hike.

 • Turn right onto the Devil’s Bridge Trail